 Exploring Nigeria’s Major Language Families

 Discover the intricate web of language families that define this vibrant region.
 These groups of related tongues offer a window into the cultural and historical roots of its people.
-Understanding them helps you appreciate the diversity and unity found here8.
+Understanding them helps you appreciate the diversity and unity found here.

 Niger-Congo: Branches and Regional Variations

 The Niger-Congo family is the largest, covering a significant part of the area.
 It includes prominent tongues like Yoruba and Igbo, each with millions of speakers.
-These dialects are deeply tied to the identity of their communities9.
+These dialects are deeply tied to the identity of their communities.

 Yoruba, for example, thrives in the southwest, while Igbo dominates the southeast.
 Both have rich literary traditions and influence local music and arts.
-This family’s diversity reflects the region’s complex history and cultural evolution8.
+This family’s diversity reflects the region’s complex history and cultural evolution.

 Afroasiatic and Nilo-Saharan Contributions